Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  devices.
 It is also required for the constructor of Bricks and Bricklets.

-.. java:function:: public void IPConnection::connect(String host, int port)
+.. java:function:: void IPConnection::connect(String host, int port)

  Creates a TCP/IP connection to the given ``host`` and ``port``.
 The host and port can refer to a Brick Daemon or to a WIFI/Ethernet Extension.